x-hgg-x/goecsengine/README.md

 This is useful for pausing game or changing a game level for example.

 ### Systems
 This package contains engine systems used for displaying sprites and text and managing UI.
-They must be run on the update function of the current game state.
+They are run automatically on each frame.

 ### World
 This package defines the world, a global structure containing game data (ECS manager, components and resources).